glowsoony/custom-psych/README.md

 pull requests and issues are open, i'm free for suggestions/changes as it takes the workload off of me
 as i also have other projects going on at the moment

-# This will never be classified as its own seperate project/engine, it is simply a fork of Psych Engine I enjoy working on.
+# This will never be classified as its own seperate engine, it is simply a fork of Psych Engine I enjoy working on.